 You all know the great Wikipedia web site, right?
-Well, i had a real surprise when i found this "List of never built Disney attractions" page !
+Well, last week i had a big surprise when i found this "List of never built Disney attractions" page !
 I don't know who had the good idea to do this list, but it's pretty well done, and there is even some projects i've never heard about before!

 Here it is below, and i added some attractions that were not listed.
-I did also web links for some of them, if you click on them, it will send you to previous Disney & More or Jim Hill articles with more pictures and infos about them.
-Also, when available, i added concept-arts of these never built projects.
+I did also web links for some of them, if you click it will send you to previous D&M or Jim Hill articles with more pictures and infos about them.
+And, when available, i added concept-arts of these never built projects.

 The list is divided in different sections - Theme Parks, Properties, Resorts, Theme park lands, Attractions, Restaurants and Attraction additions.
 Inside these sections, there is sub-sections for each park.

-This list is not exhaustive and of course doesn't include the dozens - i should say hundreds - of WDI secrets projects that we've never heard about!
+This list is not exhaustive and of course doesn't include the dozens of WDI secrets projects that we've never heard about !